 (e) A division of fee between lawyers who are not in the same firm may be made only if:

-the services performed by each lawyer or, by written agreement with
+performed by each lawyer or, by written agreement with the client,

 (2) the client is advised of and does not object to the participation of all the lawyers involved; and